Her Campus Logo Her Campus Logo

 What does Women Sport’s mean to you?
 Let us know @HerCampusSJSU!

-Jasmina is a first-year student at San Jose State majoring in Journalism, in hopes to be a broadcast journalist.
+Jasmina is a second-year student at San Jose State majoring in Journalism, in hopes to be a broadcast journalist.
 In her free time, Jasmina enjoys reading mostly romcoms, hanging out with friends and family, playing soccer, writing for fun, and listening to music!